Intervention/docs/image/v4/getting-started/installation.md

 - [Imagick](https://www.php.net/manual/en/book.imagick.php)
 - [libvips](https://www.libvips.org)

 GD is part of most PHP installations.
-However I recommend using Imagick because I think it is faster and more efficient especially for larger images.
+However, I recommend using Imagick because I think it is faster and more efficient especially for larger images.
 Support for libvips is available via a driver that can be installed as an [add-on package](https://github.com/Intervention/image-driver-vips).